Everyone needs a great bolognese recipe, and here’s mine! My secrets are to cook the veggies slowly and to add beef stock.

 Instructions

 - Heat the olive oil in a large, deep, heavy-based frying pan over medium heat.
 Add the onion, carrot, celery and garlic.
 Cook for 5 minutes until soft and full of flavour (do not rush this step).
+Add the water gradually as this will help to soften the vegetables and stop them browning/caramelising.

 - Bring to the boil, then reduce the heat to the lowest setting.
-Cook, covered, for 35 minutes (see note 1).
+Cook, covered, for 35 minutes (see note 4).

 Notes